-- A. To serve as the presiding officer on the University Academics Committee; - B. To serve as a Co-Chair of the Board of Ambassadors to the Schools and Colleges and nominating individuals to the Board; - C. To act as the primary contact with the Provost Office, Registrar's Office, Center for Academic Advising, Retention, and Transitions, the University's Colleges and Departments, University recognized Honors societies and Academic organizations, and all other academic related divisions of George Mason University. - D. To serve as the student representative to the Mason Core committee, or to appoint an interested member of the University Academics department to attend in their place.
+- A. To serve as the presiding officer on the University Academics Committee; - B. To serve as a Co-Chair of the Board of Ambassadors to the Schools and Colleges and nominate individuals to the Board:

+C. To act as the primary contact with the Provost Office, Registrar's Office, Center for Academic Advising, Retention, and Transitions, the University's Colleges and Departments, University recognized Honors societies and Academic organizations, and all other academic related divisions of George Mason University.